keirthana/anbox-cloud-docs/howto/aar/deploy.md

 ### Create and configure an S3 bucket

 To use the AWS S3 storage backend, you must create a dedicated S3 bucket for the AAR first.
-See the AWS documentation [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) for instructions on how to do this.
+See the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) for instructions on how to do this.

-If you don’t plan to use the [CloudFront CDN](#aws-cloudfront-cdn-support-3), you should use a region close to your Anbox Cloud deployment to keep download times low.
+If you don’t plan to use the {ref}`CloudFront CDN <sec-aws-cloudfront-cdn>`, you should use a region close to your Anbox Cloud deployment to keep download times low.

 ### Configure bucket access for AAR

-To allow the AAR to access the S3 bucket, create an [IAM Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html):
+To allow the AAR to access the S3 bucket, create an IAM Policy.
+See [AWS documentation on IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) for more information:

 ```json
 {